 2.1.
 Requirements for Continuation of Existing Regulatory Coverage

 To continue regulatory coverage from previous Order 2006-0003-DWQ under this General Order, within the 60-days-prior-to the Effective Date of this General Order, the Legally Responsible Official of an existing Enrollee shall electronically certify the Continuation of Existing Regulatory Coverage form in the online California Integrated Water Quality System (CIWQS) Sanitary Sewer System Database.
-The Legally Responsible Official will receive an automated CIWQS Sanitary Sewer System Database-issued Notice of Applicability email, confirming continuation of regulatory coverage under this General Order.
+The Legally Responsible Official will receive an automated CIWQS-issued Notice of Applicability email, confirming continuation of regulatory coverage under this General Order.
 All regulatory coverage under previous Order 2006-0003-DWQ will cease on the Effective Date of this Order.

 An Enrollee continuing existing regulatory coverage is not required to submit a new application package or pay an application fee for enrollment under this General Order.
-The Annual Fee due date for continued regulatory coverage from previous Order 2006-0003-DWQ to this General Order remains unchanged.
+The annual fee due date for continued regulatory coverage from previous Order 2006-0003-DWQ to this General Order remains unchanged.

 A previous Enrollee of Order 2006-0003-DWQ that fails to certify the Continuation of Existing Regulatory Coverage form in the online CIWQS database by the Effective Date of this Order is considered a New Applicant, and will not have regulatory coverage for its sanitary sewer system(s) until: